 Dec 2015.
 I was back in NYC after nearly a decade.
-Anyone who’s been here knows that every nook and cranny of this megapolis is crammed with eateries that come highly recommended – diners, burger joints, delis, Michelin star restaurants, ethnic food places, steakhouses, food trucks, hot dog stands, artisanal food stores – the list is endless.
+Anyone who’s been here knows that every nook and cranny of this megacity is crammed with eateries that come highly recommended – from Michelin-star restaurants to exciting ethnic cuisines, traditional diners and delis to hip food trucks, humble hot dog stands to gourmet food places – the choice is endless.
 And honestly, a bit overwhelming!

-After a long evening at Rudy’s Music, hubby and I took a brisk 10 min walk to get to Ferrara Bakery.
-A family owned business operated by the 5th generation, it has come a long way since it opening in 1892, when it served opera goers returning from late night shows.
+After a long evening at Rudy’s Music, hubby and I took a brisk 10-min walk to get to Ferrara Bakery, NYC’s oldest pasticerria.
+A family owned business, it is currently operated by the 5th generation of founder Antonio Ferrara’s family.
+It has come a long way since its opening in 1892, when it served opera goers returning from late night shows, with coffee and cookies.

 Ardell at Matt Umanov Guitars, Greenwich Village directed us to Rocco’s and even gave his recommendations on what we should try there.
 He suggested the French Lulu (pastry shell filled with vanilla french cream and topped with chocolate coconut macaroon & cocoa powder) and their freshly made Cannoli (a Sicilian pastry meaning ‘little tube’).

-Halfway through our scrumptious breakfast of Sfogliatella (a clam shaped pastry filled with sweet ricotta) and a slice of Fruit Supreme (sponge cake infused with raspberry brandy and filled with bavarian cream and fresh fruits), Robert joined us for a long chat about travel and food.
+Halfway through our quiet yet scrumptious breakfast of Sfogliatella (a clam shaped pastry filled with sweet ricotta) and a slice of Fruit Supreme (sponge cake infused with raspberry brandy and filled with bavarian cream and fresh fruits), Robert Zerilli joined us for a long chat about travel and food.

 Robert also, very generously treated us to some of Veniero’s favourites – Strawberry Shortcake and Zuppa Inglese (sponge cake soaked in rum and layered with chocolate custard).
 Complete calorie overload but I wasn’t complaining!